valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 These user tasks need to be configured with process links before the process can be used.
 The following actions should be configured:
-- Link document to zaak - [Link Uploaded Documenten API document to Zaak](../zaken-api/configure-zaken-api-plugin.md#link-uploaded-document-to-zaak) in the Zaken API plugin
+- Link document to zaak - [Link document to zaak](../zaken-api/configure-zaken-api-plugin.md#link-document-to-zaak) in the Zaken API plugin
 - Update Portaal Taak Status - [Complete Portaal taak](#complete-portaal-taak) in the Portaal Taak plugin

 Instead of using the `Process Portaaltaak uploaded Documents` process it is possible to create another process that will